ejongepier/metabarcoding-qiime.github.io/source/crunchomics.rst

 Some preparatory steps
 =============================================

-before getting started, lets collect the data.
-There is a copy on the amplicomics group share which you can copy to your current directory on the crunchomucs cluster like so:
+Before getting started, lets collect the data.
+There is a copy on the amplicomics group share which you can use, for instance by creating a link to your current directory on the Crunchomics cluster, like so:

 .. code-block:: bash

-   cp -r /zfs/omics/projects/amplicomics/demo/data ./
+   ln -s /zfs/omics/projects/amplicomics/demodata/metabarcoding-qiime-datapackage-v2021.06/data ./

 Setup your environment